-The use of compounds with antioxidant properties to prevent oxidation is common in the food industry, but the concerns about the adverse effects of synthetic antioxidants have increased the attention of researchers to identify and extract natural compounds with antioxidant properties.
+The application of compounds with antioxidant properties to prevent oxidation is common in the food industry, but the concerns about the adverse effects of synthetic antioxidants have increased the attention of researchers to identify and extract natural compounds with antioxidant properties.

 Hydrolyzed proteins are among the natural compounds that have significant antioxidant properties.
 In this research, the effect of hydrolysis time and type of protease enzyme on antioxidant activity and degree of hydrolysis of flaxseed protein was investigated.
-The results showed that the antioxidant properties of hydrolysis of the samples, and with the increase of the degree of hydrolysis, the antioxidant activity of the samples (DPPH radical scavenging activity, Fe chelating activity, Fe reducing power and total antioxidant capacity) increased significantly.
-After hydrolysis for 200 minutes, the highest DPPH radical scavenging activity ($51.24 \pm 0.37\%$), Fe reducing power (1.32 ± 0.02 , absorbance at 700 nm) and Fe chelating activity ($53.71 \pm 0.45\%$) was related to the samples obtained from the activity of pancreatin enzyme and had no significant difference with the antioxidant activity of the hydrolyzed protein obtained from pancreatin after 160 minutes of hydrolysis; Also, the highest amount of total antioxidant capacity (1.36 ± 0.08 , absorbance at 695 nm) was related to the hydrolysates obtained from pancreatin, but after 160 minutes of hydrolysis.
+The results showed that the antioxidant properties of hydrolyzed flaxseed proteins with pepsin and pancreatin enzymes depend on the degree of hydrolysis of the samples, and with the increase of the degree of hydrolysis, the antioxidant activity of the samples (DPPH radical scavenging activity, Fe chelating activity, Fe reducing power and total antioxidant capacity) increased significantly.
+After hydrolysis for 200 minutes, the highest DPPH radical scavenging activity (51.24 $\pm$ 0.37%), Fe reducing power (1.32 $\pm$ 0.02, absorbance at 700 nm) and Fe chelating activity (53.71 $\pm$ 0.45%) was related to the samples obtained from the activity of pancreatin enzyme and had no significant difference with the antioxidant activity of the hydrolyzed protein obtained from pancreatin after 160 minutes hydrolysis; Also, the highest amount of total antioxidant capacity (1.36 $\pm$ 0.08, absorbance at 695 nm) was related to the hydrolysates obtained from pancreatin up to 160 minutes of hydrolysis.
 Therefore, it can be concluded that enzymatic hydrolysis of flaxseed meal protein with pancreatin enzyme after 160 minutes of hydrolysis is a suitable solution for producing peptides with desirable antioxidant properties.
 Due to the appropriate antioxidant capacity, the resulting hydrolyzed proteins have the potential to be used in food formulations to produce functional products and can compete with synthetic antioxidants, so by conducting in vivo tests, the produced flax seed hydrolyzed protein can be used in the food industry as a substitute for synthetic antioxidants, effectively.